tschmutzer/kmasker/README.md

 #### EXPLORE - VISUALISATION

+HISTPLOT

+Two kinds of histograms can be constructed ('hist' and 'histm').

+Kmasker --explore --hist --occ species_A.occ species_B.occ
+Kmasker --explore --histm --occ species_A.occ species_B.occ

+The first type ('hist') will construct histograms showing raw k-mer frequencies and calculated means etc. per sequence.
+The second type ('histm') will construct histograms using mean values calculated in a sliding window approach.
+Furthermore, these plots use log scales for improved visability.
+If large dataset with millions of contigs are analyzed its recommended to use both methods with the '--list' parameter that is providing as subset of selected sequence identifiers.
+This will avoid long computing times.

 HEXPLOT

-Kmasker --explore --hexplot --multi_kindex At1 Hv1
+Kmasker --explore --hexplot --occ species_A.occ species_B.occ

-This visualisation is can be used for comparitve inspection of two k-mer index structures (e.g. to study two species by comparing the correpsonding WGS data).
+This visualisation can be used for comparative inspection of two constructed Kmasker output files (occ).
+Keep in mind that only sequences are compared that are present in both files.
+The visualisation illustrates which sequences are the most different based on k-mer frequencies (e.g. to study two species by comparing the correpsonding WGS data).

-TRIPLOT

-Kmasker --explore --triplot --multi_kindex At1 Hv1 Sc1

-This visualisation is comparing three k-mer index structures in a triangular plot using the R package ('ggtern' [LINK]).
-It provides a broader perspective which k-mers are shared with equal (centered) or different (outer regions) abundances throuout the investigated datasets (e.g. three different species).